-Committed to the delivery of safe, quality healthcare services close to home, Southlake Regional Health Centre (Southlake) and Stevenson Memorial Hospital (Stevenson) are committed to engaging with our respective internal and external communities using best practice principles.
+Committed to the delivery of safe, quality healthcare services close to home, Southlake Regional Health Centre (Southlake) is committed to engaging with our respective internal and external communities using best practice principles.

 What is community engagement?

 - is a proactive and ongoing process for planning and making decisions around the delivery of safe, equitable, quality healthcare services within and for the communities we serve;

 - it encompasses a variety of activities that will build relationships with our communities to ensure the programs and services we offer today and tomorrow meet their needs;